Monday, 20 February 2023

 Demons manifest themselves in unique ways depending on each person; just as each person deals with theirs differently.
 Some may be able to avoid or ignore, others may silence, escape, distract, numb themselves to the emptiness for a while.
 There are also those tortured souls who seem to be in a perpetual state of war with their own selves and very neurochemistry, slaves of their shadows, going through life in a “reaction mode” to the division of their fragmented minds.
 On their way to maturity, people oftentimes alternate between these different psychological coping mechanisms.

-Still, wherever we go, there we are.
-As a concept, inner demons will likely always reside somewhere deep down within us.
-Demons as well as angels do indeed seem to metaphorically embody the Human Condition, a way for man to understand himself and the true nature of his apparent dualistic psyche.
-Then again, we do not fight the darkness, we light a candle.
 So not just coexisting with our own darkness becomes essential, but also getting acquainted and developing a certain relationship with it.
 I actually hold that the simple ability to occasionally make fun of one’s thoughts is beneficial; for being playful in such a way helps not take ourselves or life too seriously, to let go of the nonsense of the ceaseless chatter, eventually allowing us to befriend ourselves.

-As it turned out, this relationship [with the self] is the catalyst to a peculiarly rich sense of serenity, fulfilment, depth, honesty, and some uniquely raw realness, but also of a certain refreshing kind of fearlessness.
+As it turned out, this relationship [with the self] is the catalyst to a peculiarly rich sense of serenity, fulfilment, depth, honesty, and some uniquely raw realness; but also of a certain refreshing kind of fearlessness.
 It equally teaches how to regulate our emotions.
-And artists are a living proof that darkness can be purposefully channelled into creating something original that hasn’t existed before — a therapeutic experience in and of itself.
+And artists are a living proof that darkness can be alchemically and purposefully channelled into creating something original that hasn’t existed before — a therapeutic experience in and of itself.
 To reduce the inner noise by creating an outer melody out of it, to which our demons and angels will learn to dance, clap, and sing together.
 This is how art can invite, inspire, entice the rest of humanity to do the same.
 Once more, Carl Jung would concur: “A creative person has little power over his own life.
 He is not free.
 He is captive and driven by his daimon.”

 What we can do is accept and cherish our authentic selves completely — with the ridiculous, sometimes absurdly dramatic internal monologue and all.
 Thereby welcome and embrace the dragon rather than battling it or trying to slay it; we tame the beast by putting a proverbial leash on it.
 Self-actualisation is how we can overcome and master the darkness rather than become its victim the other way round.
 This is how we transcend the conflicting duality while embracing wholeness.